-In the beginning there was always clay.
-Specifically playing in clay in the backyard, in school and then when I was fifteen years old I wanted to get a job to help my mom out by making some money to contribute to my fatherless family.
-That led to the Northfield Pottery Shop where I poured slip into greenware molds and made sure that we had enough pieces for people to buy and work on.
+In the beginning there was clay.
+Specifically my playing in clay like dirt in the backyard, pinch pots in school, and then when I was fifteen years old I lied about my age to get a job at the Northfield Pottery Shop where I poured slip into greenware molds and made sure that we had enough pieces for people to buy and work on.
 That job lasted about six months or until the massive Christmas tree mold snapped it’s bands and slip inundated the entire studio where I worked.
 Major slip up …

-But this set back did nothing to damper my enthusiasm, and throughout high school I worked in clay, know as the artist by my athletic friends, and then the day after I graduated I moved to Southern California and started taking art classes at Fullerton College.
-That led to classes with Stokesbury and Rothman at California State in Fullerton.
-That led to my wanting to try and make a living at making ceramics.
-That was 1974 and I moved to South Laguna and set up shop in the garage of a little beach bungalow just up from the beach.
+This set back did nothing to damper my enthusiasm, as throughout high school I worked in clay, known as the "artist" by my geek and athletic friends, and then literally the day after I graduated, I moved to Southern California and started taking ceramic classes from Larry Friedman at Fullerton College.
+That led to classes with Stokesbury and Rothman at California State in Fullerton and I was brainwashed into a life of clay.
+After college I moved to South Laguna and set up a studio in the garage of a little beach bungalow just up from the beach.
+The year was 1974.

-My first break was getting into the Festival Of The Arts in Laguna Beach and Vorpal Gallery which was also in Laguna at the time.
+My first business break was getting into the Festival Of The Arts in Laguna Beach and later Vorpal Gallery which was also in Laguna at the time.
 I actually supported myself for the next seven years making carved classical celadon ware.
-The fun lasted until the economy tanked in 1981 and I had to go get a real job as nothing I made was selling.
+The fun lasted until the economy tanked in 1981 and I had to go get a real job as no one felt like buying ceramics.

-That led to working in the photo industry for thirty five years.
-Many hats ... from managing the pro departments in some of the best photo stores in SoCal, then when that got tiring there was being a manufacturer rep, which led to distributing photo products from Europe in the USA, and at the same time consulting and helping new products get their foot in the photo industry door.
-That led to taking a little Seattle based camera strap company from nothing to world wide distribution.
+That led to my working in the photo industry for thirty five years.
+Many hats ... from managing the pro departments in two of the best photo stores in SoCal, then when that got tiring there was being a manufacturer rep for Hensel Germany, which led to distributing Hensel and California Sunbounce in the USA, and at the same time consulting and helping many new products to get their foot in the photo industry door.
+Which led to taking a little Seattle based camera strap company from nothing to world wide distribution.
 It was a fun ride.

-Now as I’ve done what I can in the photo industry I am returning to my roots and again playing in clay.
+Now I’ve done what I can in the photo industry, so I am returning to my roots, and again playing in clay.

-Originally from Seattle ... and residing there once again ... after side trips to Los Angeles, Chicago, and Kansas City.
+Originally from Seattle ... and residing there once again ... after side trips to South Laguna, Los Angeles, Chicago, and Kansas City.

 Favorite Quotes :